Played by: Antonio Banderas, José María de Tavira (as a child)

 - Reformed Criminal: Started the film as a thief.
 Ends it as a hero.

-- Rich Idiot With No Day Job: His disguise as "Don Alejandro del Castillo y Garcia" at Don Montero's party.
+- Secret Identity: His disguise as "Don Alejandro del Castillo y Garcia" at Don Montero's party.
 He flawlessly bluffs his way into Rafael's graces with an unaffected air of pomposity and formality, even adding the flourish of making fun of Zorro among the other Dons in attendance.

 - Smooch of Victory: Plants a vehement one on Elena after out fencing her.